kevinjqiu/blog/content/post/2016-12-19-couchdb-index-benchmark.markdown

     c/s = 19821.25
     ^Caverage = 19821.25

 There you have it!
 The Erlang view is about 173% as fast as the previous fastest (PyPy) option.
-At work, I was able to produce an Erlang view that performed 5 to 6 times as fast as an equivalent Python view since on average our production documents are much bigger (several kilobytes per document).
-The serialization saving is much more pronounced.

-One caveat about Erlang native views: since it's running on the same runtime as CouchDB, it's able to access CouchDB's internal API and call Erlang functions that maybe destructive.
+One **caveat** about using Erlang native views: since it's running on the same runtime as CouchDB and is not sandboxed, it's able to access CouchDB's internal API and call Erlang functions that maybe destructive.
 Do not run untrusted view functions directly.

+## Benchmark with bigger documents

+The above set of tests are done on documents with smallish size.
+Let's

 ## Result Comparison